 Staying in a traditional Ryokan

-What I missing in my list?
+What am I missing on my list?

 All sources for these photos can easily be found through my Pinterest board on Asian countries